rarredon/genus/README.md

 # genus.py
 Python program to compute genera of surfaces into which simple 4-valent rigid vertex graphs can be embedded.

-genus.py should be run from the command line and requires Python 2.7.
+genus.py should be run from the command line in the same folder as dowlib.py.

 If the program is run with no arguments a usage message will be printed.